-Friday, October 27
+Friday, October 19

-Trinity Thrift Store: 8:30 am – 1:30 pm.
+Trinity Thrift Shop: 8:30 am – 1:30 pm.
 (First and third Fridays.)
 Housewares, linens, small appliances, furniture, books, clothing (including vintage), toys, jewelry, other vintage items and fine collectibles.
 Proceeds benefit local and national charities and church projects.
 Trinity Episcopal Church, Chester Rd. & College Ave., Swarthmore.

 Front Room Fridays at Furness Library: 2 pm – 4 pm.
 Adults and teens, come color away your stress at Helen Kate, with mellow music, coloring books and pages, colored pencils and friendly company.
 Bring your own supplies if you wish.
 Free; no registration required.
 Helen Kate Furness Free Library, 100 N. Providence Road, Wallingford.

 Board Game Day at Helen Kate: 3:30 pm – 5 pm.
 Fifth through 12th graders, arrive by 3:30 p.m. for a quick snack, then play Flux, Settlers of Catan, and more board games.
 Register in advance at the library at 100 N. Providence Road, or by calling 610-566-9331.